-- The aim will be to give a professional service to support and minimise distress to any abused person - All vulnerable adults have the right to be protected and their decisions respected even if that decision may place them at risk- as long as they have the mental capacity to make these decisions
+- The aim will be to give a professional service to support and minimise distress to any abused person - All vulnerable adults have the right to be protected and their decisions respected even if that decision may place them at risk as long as they have the mental capacity to make these decisions - Adults are considered autonomous and are presumed to be able to make their own decisions unless it is proved that they are unable to do so

-- Adults are considered autonomous and are presumed to be able to make their own decisions unless it is proved that they are unable to do so - All services will be provided in a manner that respects the rights, dignity, privacy and beliefs of all individuals concerned and does not discriminate on the basis of race, culture, religion, language, gender, disability, age or sexual orientation - Witnesses and those who disclose allegations of abuse will be treated sensitively and supportively at all stages of an investigation - The importance of professionals working in partnership with the abused person and others involved will be recognised throughout the process - The responsibility to refer the abused person thought to be at risk rests with the person who has the concern, although BrisDoc recognises that in certain setting, such as Out of Hours, it can be very difficult to gauge the level of concern at times.
-If advice is needed the case can be discussed with the Medical Director of Head of Out of Hours Nursing. - All agencies receiving confidential information in the context of an abused adult investigation will make decisions about sharing this information in appropriate circumstances - Vulnerable adults have the right to have an independent advocate if they wish.
+- All services will be provided in a manner that respects the rights, dignity, privacy and beliefs of all individuals concerned and does not discriminate on the basis of race, culture, religion, language, gender, disability, age or sexual orientation - Witnesses and those who disclose allegations of abuse will be treated sensitively and supportively at all stages of an investigation - The importance of professionals working in partnership with the abused person and others involved will be recognised throughout the process - The responsibility to refer the abused person thought to be at risk rests with the person who has the concern, although BrisDoc recognises that in certain setting, such as Integrated Urgent Care service, it can be very difficult to gauge the level of concern at times.
+If advice is needed the case can be discussed with the Medical Director or Head of IUC Nurses & AHPs - BrisDoc recognises the value of acting on suspicion/gut feel/hunches and supports discussion with experts in EDT or Safeguarding Teams at this point to ascertain if the patient is "already known" or would benefit from a referral - All agencies receiving confidential information in the context of an abused adult investigation will make decisions about sharing this information in appropriate circumstances - Vulnerable adults have the right to have an independent advocate if they wish.